OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 ### Disclosure Chaining

-The same Request-response operation applies recursively for Components of the Components, and for the Components of the Components of the Components, etc. It is proposed to view the supply chain as a tree-like hierarchical data structure, where the information about Components is assembled using Level Order Tree Traversal algorithm.
+The same Request-response operation applies recursively for Components of the Components, for the Components of the Components of the Components, etc. It is proposed to view the supply chain as a tree-like hierarchical data structure, where the information about Components is assembled using Level Order Tree Traversal algorithm.

 In this tree:
-* Node is a structure that contains Component's Disclosure;
+* Node is a structure that contains the Component's Disclosure;
 * Root is the top Node representing a Product's Disclosure information;
 * Edge is the connection between one Node and another, representing the scope of the Data Processing by the Component.